carlos-molina/TECOmate/README.md

 1. follow instructions to create a new account in rinkeby testnet using:
    - `% geth —rinkeby account new`

-   - add account password to accountPassword field in ccc-ethereum.properties file (tecomate/CCCRest-ear-commons/src/main/resources/ccc-ethereum.properties)
+   - type the password (passphrase) of the account created to accountPassword field of the ccc-ethereum.properties file located as tecomate/CCCRest-ear-commons/src/main/resources/ccc-ethereum.properties

 1. display the list of current accounts in rinkeby testnet to verify that the account has been created and to see disk location of the keystore file.
 You will need this information complete the  population of the parameters of the ccc-ethereum.properties file:
    - `% geth —rinkeby account list`
-     - copy the address of account created  to the contractAddress field of the tecomate/CCCRest-ear-commons/src/main/resources/ccc-ethereum.properties file, the address looks like 0x9a6944f1b5f3368c53966415dc6ef66f3a7338d3
+     - copy the address of the account created  to the contractAddress field of the tecomate/CCCRest-ear-commons/src/main/resources/ccc-ethereum.properties file, the address looks like 0x9a6944f1b5f3368c53966415dc6ef66f3a7338d3
-     - add the keystore path to the keyStoreFilePath field  od the ccc-ethereum.properties file.
+     - copy the keystore path to the keyStoreFilePath field  of the ccc-ethereum.properties file.

 ---